 Fast racing is all in the details.
 At this swim camp there will be 5 sessions.
 There will be two sessions for competitive swimmers ages 11 and under working on the fastest parts of every race: the starts and turns!
 There will also be two sessions available to swimmers ages 12 & older focused on techniques and strategies for racing faster in the IM.
 There will also be a session available to developmental swimmers ages 10 and younger where the participants will work on streamlines, flip turns, and freestyle technique.

-Leading each session will be four-time Olympian Roland Schoeman and two-time Olympian Chloe Sutton!
+Leading each session will be four-time Olympian Roland Schoeman and two-time Olympian Chloe Sutton, and Olympian Isabella Arccila!
 Scroll down for more details on the curriculum.

 SAVE: Sign up before prices increase or the sessions fill up!

-Roland and Chloe will be in the water leading five sessions, two for each competitive age group and one for developmental swimmers.
+Roland, Chloe, and Isabella will be in the water leading five sessions, two for each competitive age group and one for developmental swimmers.